andreasbrett/OVLP/README.md

    - **Play / Pause** sends Ctrl+S (Alt+S for long press)
    - **Forward** sends Ctrl+D (Alt+D for long press)
    - **Custom** sends Ctrl+F (Alt+F for long press)
-   - if you want to change them, modify the [Arduino code](Arduino/OVLP/OVLP.ino) and upload it to the Arduino Micro
+   - if you want to change them...
+     - modify the [Arduino code](Arduino/OVLP/OVLP.ino) and upload it to the Arduino Micro
+     - instructions where to modify the code are right at the top of that file